Radhika Madan: Expansion to films (2018–2022)

-In 2022, she was seen in an guest appearance in Netflix neo-noir crime comedy thriller film Monica, O My Darling.
+2023–present

 In 2023, her first release came with Vishal Bhardwaj's production and his son Aasmaan's directorial debut crime thriller film Kuttey which was released threatically with mixed to positive reviews from critics.
 Sukanya Verma of Rediff wrote, "Radhika's candour stays true to Kuttey's unhinged ways".

-Upcoming projects

-Madan has next four projects lined up will next appear in Kacchey Limbu with Rajat Barmecha and Ayush Mehra.
-She has completed shoot for Adajania's untitled web series.
-She plays the titular character in Sudhanshu Saria's Sanaa.
+Madan next appeared as a gully cricketer in Kacchey Limbu with Rajat Barmecha and Ayush Mehra.
+India Today noted, "Madan has outdone herself, yet again.
+She’s successfully proved why filmmakers and audience are looking at her as a bankable actor."
+She then appeared in Adajania's web series Saas, Bahu Aur Flamingo.

+Madan will next play the titular character in Sudhanshu Saria's Sanaa.
 The film will have its world premiere at the 26th Tallinn Black Nights Film Festival in November 2022.
-She completed shooting for Tamil film Soorarai Pottru remake alongside Akshay Kumar and Paresh Rawal.
+She completed shooting for the remake of Tamil film Soorarai Pottru called Sarfira alongside Akshay Kumar and Paresh Rawal, which released on July 12, 2024.
 Madan also started filming for Dinesh Vijan's social thriller film Happy Teacher's Day with Nimrat Kaur in September 2022.
+The film was released as Sajini Shinde Ka Viral Video.

+Personal life and media image

+Madan turned vegan in 2023 and has been part of PETA India's "try vegan" campaign.

+Mayukh Majumdar of Filmfare termed her as "a breath of fresh air".
+On her character prep, Madan said, "‘I give my 100 per cent in my prep because that allows me to give 100 per cent to the character on screen.
+I don’t like to be in-between in anything."
+She ranked 24th in Eastern Eyes "Sexiest Asian Women" list of 2015.
+Madan is a celebrity endorser for several brands and products, including Glow & Lovely and Lay's.
+In 2023, she received several backlash for her comment on the work culture of the television industry.
+In 2024, Madan was featured by Forbes India in their 30 Under 30 list.